CMSgov/CMCS-DSG-DSS-Certification-Staging/Ongoing Reporting/Overview/readme.md

 Default metrics for MES modules are available on the CMS MES Certification Repository.

-For information on how to develop state outcomes and metrics statements, refer to [Writing a Good Outcome on the MES Certification Repository]({{site.baseurl}}/writing-outcome-statements.md).
+For information on how to develop state outcomes and metrics statements, refer to [Writing a Good Outcome]({{site.baseurl}}/writing-outcome-statements.md).

 States may need to update outcomes and metrics due to lessons learned, changing Medicaid priorities, or feedback from a certification.
 If a state revises its outcomes and metrics, an APD-Update (APD-U) is required.
 States should consult their CMS MES State Officer to discuss such updates.